 - Deplores the continuing detention of Mr. Diongo, despite the fact that he is on the list of political prisoners who should have been released under the political agreement of 31 December 2016; and again urges the DRC authorities to release him at once; also deplores the fact that no action has been taken by the Congolese authorities to independently and impartially investigate the torture inflicted on the member of parliament and other suspects arrested with him, and to punish the soldiers responsible for these acts, despite the complaint filed by Mr. Diongo with the military courts; - 2.
 Considers that Mr. Diongo's conviction is the result of a political trial marred by serious irregularities and that his fundamental rights to freedom of expression, peaceful assembly and a fair trial have neither been observed nor protected by the executive, judicial and legislative authorities of the DRC; firmly believes that Mr. Diongo was arrested and sentenced to prevent him from continuing to express his opposition to the extension of the Head of State's mandate, and so as to put an end to the protests organized by the opposition; - 3.
-Notes with concern that Mr. Diongo, like other political prisoners and leading opposition figures, will not be able to take part in the forthcoming elections, as the trust-building measures aimed at guaranteeing inclusive elections are not being implemented; emphasizes that the DRC has subscribed to the international obligations set out in the International Covenant on Civil and Political Rights and, in keeping with article 25 of the Convention, has to guarantee its citizens the right and opportunity, without any distinctions, to take part in the conduct of public affairs, to vote and to be elected, and to be able to enter public service in their countries, under conditions of general equality; - 4.
-Reminds the authorities of the DRC, in particular the parliamentary authorities, that it is their duty and obligation to guarantee respect and protection of the fundamental rights of all parliamentarians, irrespective of their political affiliation; emphasizes that the integrity and independence of parliamentary institutions, in their entirety, are at risk when they allow such situations to occur and re-occur, in particular in an extremely tense political context where only a genuine and inclusive political dialogue that is respectful of the role of the opposition can offer any hope for regular democratic and credible elections that will truly be beneficial to the Congolese population: - Deeply regrets that the National Assembly of the DRC has failed to provide the information requested by the Committee on the Human Rights of Parliamentarians for information, and that the delegation of the DRC has not replied to the invitation extended to it by the Committee during the 139th Assembly; - 6.
-Calls on the IPU Member Parliaments, including the Member Parliaments of the African Group, and the IPU Permanent Observers, Parliamentary Assemblies and Associations active in the region, to take the necessary steps for Mr. Ndongala's release; also calls on the international community to take action to this end; and hopes to be able to rely on the assistance of United Nations organizations and regional and subregional organizations;
+Notes with concern that Mr. Diongo, like other political prisoners and leading opposition figures, will not be able to take part in the forthcoming elections, as the trust-building measures aimed at guaranteeing inclusive elections are not being implemented; emphasizes that the DRC has subscribed to the international obligations set out in the International Covenant on Civil and Political Rights and, in keeping with article 25 of the Convention, has to guarantee its citizens the right and opportunity, without any distinctions, to take part in the conduct of public affairs, to vote and to be elected, and to have access to enter public service in their county, under general conditions of equality; - 4.
+Reminds the authorities of the DRC, in particular the parliamentary authorities, that it is their duty and obligation to guarantee respect and protection of the fundamental rights of all parliamentarians, irrespective of their political affiliation; emphasizes that the integrity and independence of parliamentary institutions, in their entirety, are at risk when they allow such situations to occur and re-occur, in particular in a tense political context where only a genuine and inclusive political dialogue that is respectful of the role of the opposition can offer any hope of regular democratic and credible elections that will truly be beneficial to the Congolese population; - 5.
+Deeply regrets that the National Assembly of the DRC has failed to provide the information requested by the Committee on the Human Rights of Parliamentarians for information, and that the delegation of the DRC has not replied to the invitation extended to it by the Committee during the 139th Assembly; - 6.
+Calls on all IPU Member Parliaments, including Member Parliaments of the African Geopolitical Group, and IPU permanent observers, parliamentary assemblies and associations active in the region, to take the necessary steps for Mr. Diongo's release; also calls on the international community to take action to this end; and hopes to be able to rely on the assistance of all relevant regional and international organizations;

-- 7. Requests the Secretary General to convey this decision to the parliamentary authorities, the Minister of Justice, the complainant and any third party likely to be in a position to supply relevant information; - 8.
+- 7. Requests the Secretary General to convey this decision to the competent authorities, the Minister of Justice, the complainant and any third party likely to be in a position to supply relevant information; - 8.
 Requests the Committee to continue examining this case and to report back to it in due course.